mailin-api/mailin-api-php/README.md

 # SendinBlue Php Library

-This is the Sendinblue Php library.
+This is the SendinBlue Php library.
 It implements the various exposed APIs that you can read more about on https://apidocs.sendinblue.com.

 SendinBlue API's use HTTP Authentication through an api key.
 You can create your api key from [API Console](https://my.sendinblue.com/advanced/apikey), after you sign up for an account with SendinBlue.
 You must use latest version 2.0, access key, for accessing APIs.